TheArchitect2000/Blockchain-based-IoT-Server/README.md

 ```

 ## 8- Installation of packages
-In the project root directory run the following command:
+In the project root directory run the following commands to install npm packages and then, build the project:
 ```
+cd ~/server_backend_developer
 npm install
+npm run build
 ```

 ## 9- Run the project with pm2